ArmanKhanTech/Achievix/README.md

 ## About The Project

-Achievix is an android productivty app thats lets you do whats necessary to do by getting rid of all kinds of distractions.
+Achievix is an Android productivty app thats lets you do whats necessary to do by getting rid of all kinds of distractions.

 **Supports Android 10 & above only.**